 If he uses the excess benefit to provide extra income, the charge would be 25% and the actual amount available to provide further income would be £150,000 (£200,000 x 25%).

-This is equivalent to the 55% charge for lump sums because the pension will almost certainly be liable for income tax at a rate of 40%.
+This is equivalent to the 55% charge for lump sums if the the individual is liable for income tax at a rate of 40%.
 So, in our example, a 40% tax charge applied to the £150,000 used to provide pension would produce tax of £60,000.
 The 25% lifetime allowance charge on the whole fund produces £50,000.
-The total tax deduction is therefore £110,000 which is 55% of the fund as before.
+The total tax deduction is therefore £110,000 which is 55% of the fund.

 A: There is no BCE when he dies.
 This is the case whether he has crystallised or uncrystallised benefits when he dies.
 There will have been a BCE at age 75 anyway, so a test against the lifetime allowance would have happened then.